DavidWells/analytics/site/main/source/plugins/fullstory.md

 ## Formatting payloads

-Full story requires [specific naming conventions](https://help.fullstory.com/hc/en-us/articles/360020623234) for tracking.
+FullStory requires [specific naming conventions](https://help.fullstory.com/hc/en-us/articles/360020623234) for tracking.

 We have taken the liberty of making this easier to use with this plugin. 🎉

-Values sent to Full Story will be automatically converted into a values their API will understand.
+Values sent to FullStory will be automatically converted into a values their API will understand.

 **Example**